 Dealerships and buyers don't take KBB seriously.

 Those who understand data collection are aware of the weaknesses inherent in Kelley Blue Book's value system.
-Dealerships, for example, use data from the National Auto Research Black Book and Manheim Market Report (both of which the public cannot access).
+Dealerships, for example, use data from the National Auto Research Black Book, and Manheim Market Report (both of which the public cannot access,) and NADA guides.
 These resources, unlike Kelley Blue Book, do not rely on the potentially biased input of consumers; instead, they rely on the actual, comparable sales and purchases of all motorcycles, along with the details and costs associated with it.

 All of this is to say that how and where you get your numbers is just as important as the numbers themselves.